Type: Open international competition.

 Program: Urban planning.
 Housing.

-Collaborators: Juan Enrique Álvarez.
+Coauthors: Juan Enrique Álvarez.
 Manuel Cifuentes.
 Alfonso Peralta

 1. Recovery of the city waterfront to the lake.
 Historically there has been a tension between the growing city and the waterfront, resolved at first in a public space that worked as a waterfront.
 Along the decades, and through successive growth episodes of the city, affecting its border, it became unresolved in the 1960s, and remains unsolved.
 Our proposal contains the creation of a continuous, green, pedestrian waterfront, connecting the city centre with the university facilities, congress centre and all the other items of the intervention along the lakeshore.